 It can be hard to get help with a delusional disorder because you might not realize that anything is wrong.
 Or you might be embarrassed or scared to see a doctor.
 But treatment is key to feeling better.

 Involuntary treatment.
 If your delusions pose possible harm for you and others, you may need to stay at a hospital or a treatment center until you’re stable.
-States and localities have different laws about when you can be forced to get treatment against your will.
+States and localities have different laws about when and for how long you can be forced to get treatment against your will.